vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/list-documents.md

 * Corpus ID
 * Document ID

-The response includes details ....
+The response includes a list of the first 10 documents by default.
+You can configure up to 1000.

 ## REST Example